 Resources for physicians

-The primary goal of the PRC programs is to restore function and quality of life for people suffering from chronic pain.
-People whose chronic pain has negatively affected their mood or whose pain has caused them to experience a decline in life, personal or work responsibilities may be candidates for the programs.
+The primary goal of the PRC programs is to restore function and quality of life for people who have chronic pain.
+People whose chronic pain has negatively affected their moods and overall health or whose pain has caused them to experience a decline in quality of life, personal tasks or work responsibilities may be candidates for the programs.

 - Return to regular daily activities

 - Increase physical strength, stamina and flexibility

 - Eliminate the use of opioid analgesics and reduce the use of muscle relaxants and sedatives

 - Minimize behaviors drawing attention to pain